Aliens

-Although all seven of the Amgueddfa Cymru, National Museum Wales public galleries had reopened, the science research collections behind the scenes at National Museum Cardiff remain closed to visitors due to ongoing covid restrictions.
-Therefore, the collaborative research was conducted via email and the plant specimens at the museum were digitally scanned allowing the artist remote access to the collections.
+Although the museum’s public galleries had reopened, the research collections remained closed due to ongoing COVID restrictions.
+The collaboration was conducted remotely via email, and the specimens were digitally scanned, giving Townsend access to the collections from a distance.

-Using beeswax samples collected by Whyman from the beehives on the roof of the museum, Townsend created three-dimensional lifelike representations of the flat pressed specimens, with the innovative use of historical wax botanical sculpting techniques.
-The beeswax plants were then mounted on custom-made stainless steel plates with stainless steel strips and epoxy printed collector data labels, to represent the original herbarium sheets, in a juxtaposition of historic and modern materials and techniques.
+Using beeswax harvested from hives on the museum roof, Townsend created three-dimensional, lifelike representations of the flat pressed specimens, employing historical wax botanical sculpting techniques.
+Each sculpture was mounted on custom stainless steel plates with epoxy-printed collector data labels, echoing the original herbarium sheets while juxtaposing historic and contemporary materials.

-The Aliens series is an exploration of the ways we can bring historic collections to life for a modern audience via digital access, research, the sharing of expert knowledge, storytelling, material experimentation and the collaboration of Science and Art.
+The Aliens series explores how historic collections can be brought to life for modern audiences through digital access, research, material experimentation, storytelling, and the collaboration of science and art.

 Aliens 1956